 LG offers a small catalogue of compact LED or laser projectors.
 Generally intended for mobile use, the models are often very light with a design that stands out from that of its competitors.

 Because of the technology used (LED lamps), the projectors of the brand are mostly not very bright.

-Specialized in high-end home cinema projectors, JVC stands out from its competitors by offering a limited but very qualitative product catalog.
+Specialized in high-end home cinema projectors, JVC stands out from its competitors by offering a limited but very qualitative product catalogue.
 The technology used is mainly D-ILA (LCOS by JVC), which allows an exceptional image quality but at relatively high rates.

 If you are looking for a cheaper projector, however, you can find a lot of "alternative" brands, with models at low prices but often inferior performance.
-If you choose a brand unknown projector, remember to read carefully the product description, which is sometimes misleading (a model presented as HD, for example, is actually only compatible HD).
+If you choose a brand unknown projector, remember to read carefully the product description, which is sometimes misleading (a model presented as HD, for example, is only compatible HD).

 With a large number of ports that are available to you to connect your Projector with your source, you can quickly lose track.
 To bring order to the cable clutter, we would like to explain below the meaning and function of all connections and explain which connection you need for which resolution.
-What you should pay attention, in order to be able to enjoy the full projection pleasure.
+What you should pay attention, to be able to enjoy the full projection pleasure.
 Let follow the guide;

 Analog video connections

 Analog video and PC interfaces have been used for many years.
 Due to the lower data transfer rate, they now offer less good image quality compared to digital connections but are still widely used.

 The cinch video connection is also called composite connection.
 For better visibility, it is usually sheathed in yellow.
 Since the transmission is only via one channel, the image quality is at a low level.